 Thicker card will require a more medium-duty knife.
 For those working with model kits such as railways, then the ACM No. 2 Handle c/w ACM No. 2/11/28 blades is recommended.

 Finally, cardboard itself will require a professional utility knife for day to day work (such as industrial/warehouse box cutting) for more occasional work, then our ACM.
 No 5 is a good shout.

-Worth Considering: A Swann Morton ACM set provides a range of handles (ACM 1,2 & 5) and blades that can grapple with all kinds of paper and card.
+Key Point: A Swann Morton ACM set provides a range of handles (ACM 1, 2 & 5) and blades that can grapple with all kinds of paper and card.
 This includes a handful of No. 2 and No. 11 ACM blades specifically designed for card, alongside a range of extra blades for other uses perfect for all kinds of craft activity.

 Possibly more than any other material, the quality of leatherwork depends on a clean, sharp cut.
 This is where a Swann Morton No. 10a blade excels.
 You can pair this blade with a No. 3 handle, providing reliable performance on thinner leathers.

 For slightly thicker leathers, you could consider an Ergonomic No. 6 handle, paired with a No. 24 blade.
 The textured handle will help you keep a firmer grip when tackling sturdier stuff.
 As an-all-round option, the ACM 2 is also worthy of consideration.

 For thick leathers, then specialist tools are required and a craft knife may not be suitable.

 Though polystyrene is an easy material to break, creating precision cuts requires a fine knife.
 For thinner pieces we’d recommend a lightweight handle like the No. 3 metal handle, combined with a precise 10 or 11a blade.
 This will give you the fine control you need to tackle any 3D modelling task with confidence that the finished model will have crisp, clean and smooth detailing.